 Café Frauenhuber first started serving coffee in 1824.
 To put that in perspective, Thomas Jefferson was still alive at the time.
 As was Beethoven (more on him later).

-Our café, for example, sits on the ground floor of house number 6, which went up around 1720 on a site in use since at least the early 1300s.
-The immediate neighbour at number 8 has its own particular claim to fame: this was the former 17th/18th century Winterpalais of Prince Eugene.
-It now houses the Finance Ministry; their offices extend into the premises above Café Frauenhuber.
+The café, for example, sits on the ground floor of house number 6, which went up around 1720 on a site in use since at least the early 1300s.

 Not that number 6 need be shy about its own history.
-A plaque outside lets visitors know that a couple of famous visitors to Vienna once showed off their musical talents inside the building.
+A plaque outside lets visitors know that a couple of adopted sons of Vienna once showed off their musical talents inside the building.
 My rough translation:

 In 1788, Franz Jahn, the personal chef of Empress Maria Theresa, established a luxury restaurant (a so-called traiteurie) here which hosted famous concerts.
 Wolfgang Amadeus Mozart performed a piece of pastoral music by Handel in 1788, while Ludwig van Beethoven premiered a quintet for pianoforte and brass in 1797.